‘Fox Nation’ Host Tomi Lahren Takes A Stand Against Firearm Restrictions: ‘Gun Rights Are Human Rights’

-In the wake of the Dayton, Ohio, and El Paso, Texas mass shootings, Fox News reports that conservative firebrand Tomi Lahren used her recent appearance on Fox & Friends to defend the National Rifle Association (NRA) and gun rights.
+In the wake of the Dayton, Ohio, and El Paso, Texas, mass shootings, Fox News reports that conservative firebrand Tomi Lahren used her recent appearance on Fox & Friends to defend the National Rifle Association (NRA) and gun rights.

 “The thing about the NRA in general, is that it is a human right,” she said.
 “Gun rights are human rights and the NRA stands up for those rights.”